PSoC USB UART: A Debugging Tool (Updated 2024)

 Macintosh, or Linux:

 Under Macintosh or Linux, nothing needs to be done regarding drivers.
 You can find the USBUART by using the VMWare “USB and Bluetooth…” dialog and disconnecting the USBUART from your Windows VM and connecting it to the Macintosh.
 You can connect to the port for serial communications using the command line screen utility.
 Screen should be available on your Mac from the terminal already.
-If not, check into “fink” or “homebrew” and install it using one of those systems.
+If not, check into “fink” or “homebrew” or “macports” and install it using one of those systems.
 To read about screen, open a terminal window and enter the command “man screen.”

 Linux: